bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

       "ScreenResolution": "REQUIRED",
       "ScreenDistance": (
          "REQUIRED",
-         "Screen distance in cm (e.g 60 for a screen distance of 60 cm), " 'if no screen use "n/a". '
+         "Screen distance in cm (for example 60 for a screen distance of 60 cm), " 'if no screen use "n/a". '
          "For MRI, it corresponds to the distance between the head-coil mirror " "to the projection screen for example."),